nhorlava/AISIP-MBDA/README.md

 # DiFuMo extraction with and without augmentations

-Once you found a set of augmentation and its parameters that is satisfactory, fix their
+Once you found a set of augmentation and its parameters that is satisfactory, fix their parameters in ai4sipmbda/transforms.py script.

-We will first store the
+In this pipeline, we will perform the augmentation for each of the chosen augmentations on 3D activation maps, project them into DiFuMo space and store them prior to the training.

 To run the extraction of DiFuMo vectors without and with augmentations, run

 ```